apehex/tokun/articles/tokun.4.md

 Pushing the model to higher rates of compression is getting harder.
 We saw that naively increasing the number of neurons improved the performance, so there is hope.

-`tokun-16` will refine the model architecture and follow a training curriculum to better handle numbers.
+`tokun-16` will refine the model architecture and push towards the compression limit.

 ## Resources